Exercise and Fitness – articles and other resources

 - Easy Ways to Start Exercising: Making Exercise a Fun Part of Your Everyday Life

 - What’s the Best Exercise Plan for Me?
-Take the “Work” Out of Workouts
+Take the “Work” Out of Workouts with a Fitness Plan that “Fits” You

 - How to Practice Yoga and Tai Chi: Tips on Using Yoga and Tai Chi to Relieve Stress